I Forgive You (album): Composition

-I Forgive You blends pop, R&B, Brit pop, folk, gospel, and other genres into a cohesive, emotionally introspective work.
-With tender production and personal lyrics, Erivo explores themes of forgiveness and humanity, aiming to present a more vulnerable, authentic self.
-Softer and more intimate than her past work, it emphasizes forgiveness and vulnerability.
-The album's sensual grooves and breathy vocals reflect her return to soul influences like Marvin Gaye and Brandy.
-Erivo described the album as more unified than her debut, aiming to present a complete and honest self.
-She experimented with vocal extremes and unconventional techniques, including whistling, yodelling, and percussive sounds made with her fingernails.
+I Forgive You blends various genres such as pop, R&B, Brit pop, folk, and gospel.
+Credited as a co-writer for each track, Erivo experiments with vocal extremes and unconventional techniques, such as whistling, yodelling, and percussive sounds made with her fingernails.
+She also explores themes of forgiveness and humanity, aiming to present a more vulnerable, authentic self.
+Softer and more intimate than her past work, the album emphasises forgiveness and vulnerability.
+According to a press release, it also "[traces] a personal, poetic and poignant journey through romance, heartbreak, love, forgiveness, rebirth and new beginnings".
+The album's "sensual grooves and breathy vocals" reflect her return to soul influences like Marvin Gaye and Brandy.
+Described by Erivo as more unified than her debut, the album aims to present a complete and honest self.

 Critical reception

 Variety noted that while I Forgive You contains elements of contemporary R&B, its overall sound leans more toward a moody, Hozier-like aesthetic.
 The review also highlighted Erivo's restrained vocal delivery, diverging from expectations of theatrical belting.
 Melodic Magazine praised the album's emotional honesty and thoughtful composition, describing it as a musically impressive work that explores love, pain, and resilience with refreshing sincerity.
 Attitude described the album as a sonic reflection of Erivo's powerful presence and identity, praising its sophistication and emotional intensity, while noting its ambitious length as a minor drawback.
 The Skinny praised I Forgive You as a bold blend of genres — from gospel and folk to pop and even yodelling — calling it a raw and expressive statement of intent that showcases Erivo's artistry beyond a vanity project.